python-discord/code-jam-5/practical_porcupines/README.md

 ### General Notes

 - NOTE: If you are on Windows, please use `set` instead of `export`
-- Using `%Y:%m:%d:%T` formatting (UNIX).
-An example of this is: `2019:06:29:23:02:05` (at the time of writing).
+- Using `%Y-%m-%d %T` formatting (UNIX).
+An example of this is: `2019-06-29 23:02:05` (at the time of writing).
 This would look like: `The 5th second of the 2nd minute of the 23rd hour of the 29th of June 2019` if said in speech.
 - Autoformat using `black` and try to do a final sweep with the custom `flake8` rulings.
 - Document everything in docstrings. `>` means overview of passing in, `<` means overview of returning, `x` is the execption handling and `-` are the argument specifics (use these like bullet points with them symbols).